Whowong/CHH/GitLab/README.md

         - az deployment group create --name GitLabPipeline --resource-group $AZResourceGroup --template-file ./ARM-Templates/main.bicep --mode incremental -o json --parameters siteName=$AppServiceName dockerRegistryHost='https://registry.gitlab.com' username=$CI_REGISTRY_USER password=$CI_REGISTRY_PASSWORD

 5.9	This stage is only set to run manually.
 You can create a new pipeline then trigger this stage.
+To do this, go to CI/CD then "Pipelines".
+You will see a pipeline with the stage pending which you can trigger manually.

 Congrats!
 After your job has finished you should have a new resource group along with an app service inside of it.
 We are going to continue expanding on your pipeline next by deploying your code to the app service.